twdstudent/project-4/README.md

 ### Testing
-testing of this site has primarly been done using chrome tools to test responsiveness also by adding and editing recipes through the site it self see if CRUD functionality is working and connected to MongoDB
+testing of this site has primarly been done using chrome tools to test responsiveness also by adding and editing recipes through the site it self see if CRUD functionality is working and connected to MongoDB, this was done through C9 and the lainched app through Heroku.

 ### Deployment
 This site is backed up to both GitHub and Heroku (links at the top of this file).